shecodesokc/faq/README.md

 # faq
-Frequently asked questions about the gruop
+Frequently asked questions about the group